johnnycockerill/milestone-project-2/README.md

 - Whichever occurs first between loosing 5 wickets or reaching 10-overs initiates 'end of innings'.
 The total score is logged and the two teams swap, beggining the process from fresh.

 - Once a second innings is completed the score is logged.
 A function runs to display which team won and their total scores.

+### Features Left to be Implemeted in Future Releases

+- The website could be linked to the league site, allowing users to view live scoresheets from other matches in the division or league.
+- The team and player data could be part of a collective database, held by league server.

 ### Technologies Used